A car wiring diagram can look intimidating, but once you understand a few basics, you’ll see they’re actually very simple.

-So, how to read car wiring diagrams?
 A car wiring diagram is a map.
-To read it, identify the circuit in question and starting at its power source, follow it to ground.
+To read it, identify the circuit in question and follow it to the ground, starting at its power source.
 Use the legend to understand what each symbol on the circuit means.

-I’m an auto technician for over twenty years, I’ve always loved the electrical side of auto repair.
-After reading this post you’ll understand how to read a basic wiring diagram, which as you know is key to finding electrical problems quickly.
+I have been an auto technician for over twenty years, and I’ve always loved the electrical side of auto repair.
+After reading this post, you’ll understand how to read a basic wiring diagram, which, as you know, is key to finding electrical problems quickly.

 Understanding A Basic Circuit

-Here I’ll explain the basic principle behind a circuit.
-This stuff is easy and if you’re already familiar, you can skip it.
+Here, I’ll explain the basic principle behind a circuit.
+This stuff is easy; you can skip it if you’re already familiar.

-A wiring circuit is so called because the wiring must make a complete circle for voltage to flow.
+A wiring circuit is so-called because the wiring must make a complete circle for voltage to flow.
 A break or restriction in the circle will cause an intermittent or permanent fault.

-Power leaves the positive side of the car battery through the power cables and is always actively looking for the shortest possible return path to the negative (minus sign on the battery casing) side of the car battery.
+Power leaves the positive (Red plus sign) side of the car battery through the power cable and is always actively looking for the shortest possible return path to the negative (minus sign on the battery casing) side of the car battery.

 Basic wiring circuit diagram

-Obviously there’ll be more complex looking circuits, which will have relay’s and control units, but remember, they all operate under the same idea.
+Obviously, there’ll be more complex-looking circuits with relays and control units, but remember, they all operate under the same basic idea.